virtual-labs/exp-rasterization-polygon-iiith/experiment/objective.md

-Objective of this experiment is to understand the steps of filling a polygon in a 2D frame buffer.
+- To understand the steps of filling a polygon in a 2D frame buffer.
 Given the vertices of the polygon, the experiment outputs a filled polygon.
 Here we have demonstrated the steps of Scan Line Poylgon Fill algorithm.